-The agency is also continuing to focus on customer incentives and promotions to maintain and build transactions and revenue and continued to offer quarterly promotions to attract new drivers and reward current customers throughout the year, including its "Drive-a-Week Free" campaign, "Refer-a-Friend" program, and monthly drawings for \$1,000 in free tolls to accountholders who signed up to receive a chance to win each time they used the road.
+The agency is also continuing to focus on customer incentives and promotions to maintain and build transactions and revenue and continued to offer promotions to attract new drivers and reward current customers throughout the year, including its "Direct Mailer" campaign, "AAA" promotion, and monthly drawings for \$500 in free tolls to accountholders who signed up to receive a chance to win each time they used the road.

-Based on economic conditions, specifically the high unemployment rate in Southern California, the agency did not implement toll rate increases for FY11.
-However, toll rate increases were implemented for FY12 at all locations by \$0.25 for cash transactions and 5%, rounded to the nearest \$0.05, for FasTrak transactions.
+Based on FY12 traffic and revenue trends and estimated transactions for FY13, toll rate increases were implemented in FY13 at all locations except Oso and Los Alisos by \$0.25 for cash transactions and 5%, rounded to the nearest \$0.05 for Fastrak transactions.
+Toll rate increases were implemented for FY12 at all locations by \$0.25 for cash transactions and 5%, rounded to the nearest \$0.05, for FasTrak transactions.

 The agency is focused on the 241 completion project.
 The project includes the completion of the State Route 241 Toll Road south from its current end near Rancho Santa Margarita and Mission Viejo to the I-5 Freeway near San Clemente.
 During fiscal year 2006, the agency's Board of Directors certified the Environmental Impact Statement/Supplemental Environmental Impact Report and selected a locally preferred Foothill-South alignment.
 In February 2008, the California Coastal Commission denied the approval of this alignment, and under the federal Coastal Zone Management Act, the agency filed an appeal of this decision with the U.S. Secretary of Commerce, which sustained the Coastal Commission decision in December 2008.
-The agency is continuing to pursue options for the 241 completion and has focused outreach at the state, local, and federal level to develop an acceptable alignment.
+In October 2011, the Board of Directors authorized staff to develop engineering plans, complete environmental assessments and develop a financial strategy to build a five-mile extension of SR 241 from the existing southerly terminus at Oso Parkway to the future Cow Camp Road in Rancho Mission Viejo while continuing to pursue the balance of the alignment that connects to Interstate 5.